shortcut/shortcut-authentication-ios/GoogleAuthentication/Documentation/GoogleAuthentication.md

 ```

 ### Restore previous sign in:
-If you'd like to restore your user on appear of your app's window, call `restorePreviousSignIn()` on onAppear of the app's window view:
+When you launch your apple your Google `currentUser` is nil and if you'd like to restore your `currentUser` call `restorePreviousSignIn()`:

 ```
 func restorePreviousSignIn() {